abarto/lets_talk_about_software_licenses/lets_talk_about_software_licenses.md

 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+3. <span style="text-decoration: line-through">All advertising materials mentioning features or use of this software must display the following acknowledgement: This product includes software developed by the "organization".</span>
+4. <span style="text-decoration: line-through">Neither the name of the "organization" nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.</span>

 ---